REMIND US OF YOUR FAITHFULNESS

 God’s faithfulness is everlasting.
 We have only to put our trust in Him to rise above the pitfalls of this world.

+Turn on the news, open a newspaper, and peruse social media, and the doubt and fear that dominate our lives are fed incessantly.
+There’s no escaping its claws.
+Or is there?
 We can rise above the noise.
 But it requires faith and trust.
-Faith in God and trust in His Word.
+Trust in God’s faithfulness and His Word.
 It requires our obedience and our surrender.
 That’s a hard thing for most of us.
 Still, it’s the only way to achieve lasting peace.

 God’s promises are unbreakable.

-The Bible tells us that it’s not enough to simply hear God’s Word, we must also obey it, Luke | 11:28.
+The Bible tells us that it’s not enough to simply hear God’s Word; we must also obey it, Luke | 11:28.

 Jesus’ meaning here is simple.
 If we love God, we will submit to Him and obey Him.
 In surrender, we strengthen our desire to love God above all things and thus, the humility to love one another.
 That is the beauty of His promise.
 God shows us exactly how to live in the most transparent of ways through His Son, Jesus Christ.